- About the Authors

 Curious about how to teach this text?
 Visit our FAQ page for suggested schedules, tentative release dates for the rest of the series, and much more!

-A one-semester course for grade 6 and up
+A one-semester course for grades 6 and up

 Unit I: The Roman Republic

 - Julius Caesar, Augustus Caesar, and the Principate

 - Diocletian and the Dominate

 Roman culture—the life of Roman women and slaves